-He grabbed John's head to shove him back, only to receive a punch to the face in exchange.
+He grabbed John's head to shove him back, only for the bigger man to receive a punch to the face in exchange.

-A few more blows, and the space cop gave another fist to the gut to make Bulldozer bend forward, and finished it with a blow to the back of the neck to drop the bigger man.
+After a few more blows, the space cop gave another fist to the gut to make Bulldozer bend over and finished it with a blow to the back of the neck.

-Thankfully, instead of taking offense, Bulldozer's squadmates appeared more impressed than offended.
-As he had wagered, given his own past experiences.
+Thankfully, instead of taking offense, Bulldozer's squad appeared more impressed than offended.
+As John had wagered, given his own past experiences.

 "Where'd you learn that move?" asked the man with a beard, putting a hand on John's shoulder.

 "US Marine Corps," he emphasized to make sure they understood he was one of them.

 "Why you lousy—!"
 Bulldozer's rise and rant were intercepted by the Sarge knocking him in the chest with the stock of his rifle.

 "Knock it off, Bulldozer, we've got a war to fight."
 Turning to John, "There's an enemy airfield around here somewhere," —he grabbed an extra gun from the fourth man, a younger man with freckles, and handed it over to their newest member— "and our job is to turn it into Swiss cheese.
 Welcome to Easy Company, soldier."